Are you ready to discover your college program?

 Pro: Cost of Community College

 For most undergrads, college is about more than classes.
 It's also about on-campus events, college sports, and connecting with people in person.
-But the pandemic has shut down many of the perks that attract students to four-year colleges.

 How much does community college cost?
 While the exact answer depends on the school, overall, community college costs a lot less than a four-year college.
 In the 2019-2020 school year, the average annual cost at a two-year public college was $3,700.
 In contrast, in-state tuition at a four-year public school cost $10,440.
 Out-of-state tuition cost an even higher $26,820, while private colleges charged an average of $36,880 in tuition.